Uniqueness and universality of the Brownian map: Introduction

-Proving that $D(y,y')=D^*(y,y')$ is then essentially equivalent to verifying that the geodesic $\Gamma$ is well-approximated (in the sense that the lengths of the two paths are not much different) by another continuous path going from $y$ to $y'$, which is constructed by concatenating pieces of geodesics towards the distinguished point $x_*$.
-To this end, we prove that, for every choice of $r\geq \ve>0$, and conditionally on the event $\{D(y,y')\geq r+\ve\}$, the probability that we have either
+Proving that $D(y,y')=D^*(y,y')$ is then essentially equivalent to verifying that the geodesic $\Gamma$ is well approximated (in the sense that the lengths of the two paths are not much different) by another continuous path going from $y$ to~$y'$, which is constructed by concatenating pieces of geodesics toward the distinguished point~$x_*$.
+To this end, we prove that, for every choice of $r\geq\ve >0$, and conditionally on the event $\{D(y,y')\geq r+\ve\}$, the probability that we have either

 is bounded below by $1-\ve^\beta$ when $\ve$ is small, where $\beta>0$ is a constant.
-If (\ref{cru-intro}) holds, this means that there is a geodesic from $x_*$ to $\Gamma(r)$ that visits either $\Gamma(r-\ve)$ or $\Gamma(r+\ve)$ and then coalesce with $\Gamma$.
-This is of course reminiscent of the results of \cite{AM} saying that any two geodesic paths (starting from arbitrary points of $\mm_\infty$) ending at a ``typical'' point $x$ of $\mm_\infty$ must coalesce before hitting $x$.
+If (\ref{cru-intro}) holds, this means that there is a geodesic from $x_*$ to $\Gamma(r)$ that visits either $\Gamma(r-\ve)$ or $\Gamma (r+\ve)$ and then coalesces with $\Gamma$.
+This is of course reminiscent of the results of~\cite{AM} saying that any two geodesic paths (starting from arbitrary points of $\mm_\infty$) ending at a ``typical'' point $x$ of $\mm_\infty$ must coalesce before hitting $x$.
 The difficulty here comes from the fact that interior points of geodesics are not typical points of $\mm_\infty$ and so one cannot immediately rely on the results of \cite{AM} to establish the preceding estimate (though these results play a crucial role in the proof).